MinhBang1000/nycu-data-vis/dataset/readme.md

-# Population by age group - Data package
+# Population growth rate - Data package

-This data package contains the data that powers the chart ["Population by age group"](https://ourworldindata.org/grapher/population-by-age-group?v=1&csvType=full&useColumnShortNames=false) on the Our World in Data website.
+This data package contains the data that powers the chart ["Population growth rate"](https://ourworldindata.org/grapher/population-growth-rates?v=1&csvType=full&useColumnShortNames=false) on the Our World in Data website.

 ## CSV Structure